American Horror Story Season 6, Episode 6 Recap: The Big Twist(s)

 Dominic, heretofore unseen, bangs on the door just as Matt and Shelby are plotting their escape from a house that they're sure will kill them.
 That's the 11th twist, but who's counting?
 Matt and Dominic roll around on the floor before everyone separates them.

 Audrey, who's showering, comes out of the shower to find the 12th twist.
 That comes in the form of the pig man.
 She flees downstairs and into Dominic's arms.
-Rory, ever the gallant husband, runs upstairs and get so murdered by the nurse sisters.
+Rory, ever the gallant husband, runs upstairs and gets murdered by the nurse sisters.
 That's right — the 13th twist!

-How do we now that Rory is dead?
+How do we know that Rory is dead?
 "Murder" appears once again on the wall, this time with an R for Rory.
-Dominic helpfully announces that fact and the episode ends.
+Matt helpfully announces that fact and the episode ends.
 Dun-dun-dun.
 Very sinister.

 We've been promised a major twist in this, the sixth episode of the sixth season.
 The show opens, taking the previous five episodes as real within the reality of the show.
 My Roanoke Nightmare was a major hit in the show universe.
 Now Sid, the producer, is pitching a second season.
 The premise for Return to Roanoke is that the actors and the real life people they represent return to the house and live there three nights during a blood moon.
 Great idea.
 Not only that, but they could solve Mason's murder and make "football money at a fraction of the cost."